MicrosoftDocs/azure-docs/articles/migrate/migrate-support-matrix-vmware.md

 **Supported SQL services** | Only SQL Server Database Engine is supported. <br /> Discovery of SQL Server Reporting Services (SSRS), SQL Server Integration Services (SSIS), and SQL Server Analysis Services (SSAS) is not supported.

 > [!NOTE]
-> Azure Migrate encrypts communication between Azure Migrate appliance and source SQL Server instances (with the Encrypt connection property set to **true**).
-These connections are encrypted with [TrustServerCertificate](/dotnet/api/system.data.sqlclient.sqlconnectionstringbuilder.trustservercertificate) (set to TRUE); the transport layer will use SSL to encrypt the channel and bypass the certificate chain to validate trust.
-The appliance server must be set up to [trust the certificate's root authority](/sql/database-engine/configure-windows/enable-encrypted-connections-to-the-database-engine).<br />
+> Azure Migrate encrypts communication between the Azure Migrate appliance and the source SQL Server instances when the [TrustServerCertificate](/dotnet/api/system.data.sqlclient.sqlconnectionstringbuilder.trustservercertificate) property is set to `true`.
+The transport layer uses SSL to encrypt the channel and bypass the certificate chain to validate trust.
+The appliance server must be set up to [trust the certificate's root authority](/sql/database-engine/configure-windows/enable-encrypted-connections-to-the-database-engine).
+>
-If no certificate has been provisioned on the server when it starts up, SQL Server generates a self-signed certificate which is used to encrypt login packets.
+> If no certificate has been provisioned on the server when it starts, SQL Server generates a self-signed certificate that's used to encrypt login packets.
 [Learn more](/sql/database-engine/configure-windows/enable-encrypted-connections-to-the-database-engine).
+>

 ## Dependency analysis requirements (agentless)